Galija: Origins and formation (early 1970s–1977)

 Galija frontman Nenad Milosavljević started performing while still in his teenage years.
 Influenced by the hippie movement, he started off by performing covers of international hits in Niš parks and on beaches of the Yugoslav Adriatic coast, playing acoustic guitar and harmonica.
 He had his first public appearances in early 1970s, at Evenings of Acoustic Music and Evenings of Anglistics held in his home city, as well as at Evening of Poetry and Music held as a part of the Niš Film Festival, performing his own songs, as well as covers of songs by foreign acts.
 He gained the attention of the country's public with his appearance on the Evening of Free Forms at the 1973 Subotica Youth Festival.
 He gained additional attention when his song "Ta je ulica meni znana" ("That Street is Known to Me"), composed on a poem by Sergei Yesenin, was performed at the 1974 Belgrade Spring Festival by popular Niš band Lutajuća Srca.

 Soon after his first successes, Milosavljević got the opportunity to compose music for the theatre play Etide (Études), in which he also appeared in the role of the troubadour.
 This was followed by his collaborations with the Niš Puppet Theatre, Niš Student Theatre, Niš Youth Theatre and the amateur theatre Treća polovina (Third Half).
-After he wrote music for Treća Polovina play Ljubav i Oliver (Love and Oliver), which was to be performed by a band throughout the play, he invited members of Niš band Dva Lustera (Two Chandeliers) to perform with him.
+After he wrote music for Treća Polovina play Ljubav i Oliver (Love and Oliver), which was to be performed by a band throughout the play, he invited members of Niš band Dva Lustera (Two Chandeliers) to perform his songs in the play.
 They held their first rehearsal together on 4 January 1976.
 On 11 April 1977, Milosavljević held a concert in the building of Niš National Theatre, with Dva Lustera performing as his backing band.
 After the concert, Milosavljević and Dva Lustera members agreed to start working together as a band.
-They chose to name the band Galija, after a famous kafana in Niš, a gathering place for Niš rockers.
-The first lineup of the group consisted of Nenad Milosavljević (vocals, acoustic guitar, harmonica), Goran Ljubisavljević (guitar), Predrag Branković (bass guitar), Nenad Tančić (drums) and Bratsilav Stamenković (keyboards).
+They chose to name the band Galija, after a famous kafana in Niš, a popular gathering place for Niš rockers.
+The first lineup of the group consisted of Nenad Milosavljević (vocals, acoustic guitar, harmonica), Goran Ljubisavljević (guitar), Predrag Branković (bass guitar), Nenad Tančić (drums) and Bratislav Stamenković (keyboards).
 Tančić soon left the band due to his mandatory stint in the Yugoslav People's Army, and was replaced by Boban Pavlović, who would, during the following years, remain one of rare mainstay members of the band.